optakt/optakt.github.io/content/knowledge/flare.md

 In this case, for optimal safety, the node would need a greater assurance for the statement.

 This is when the confirmation phase takes place.
-This phase addresses both problems: if the second voting on the statements succeeds, the node moves to the `confirm` phase and in this phase it can consider the statement as true and act on it (considering a statement as true equals to acceptin a value and addiing it to own records).
+This phase addresses both problems: if the second voting on the statements succeeds, the node moves to the `confirm` phase and in this phase it can consider the statement as true and act on it (considering a statement as true equals to accepting a value and adding it to own records).

 ###### Voting with Open Membership

-A correct node in a Byzantine agreement system acts on a statement only when it knows that other corect nodes will never agree to other contraditory statements.
+A correct node in a Byzantine agreement system acts on a statement only when it knows that other correct nodes will never agree to other contradictory statements.
 Most protocols employ voting for this purpose.

 Well-behaved nodes vote for a statement only if it is valid and also never change their votes.
-Consequently in a centralized Byzantine agreement, it is safe to accept a statement as valid, if a quorum comprising a majority of well-behaved nodes has voted for it.
+Consequently, in a centralized Byzantine agreement, it is safe to accept a statement as valid, if a quorum comprising a majority of well-behaved nodes has voted for it.
 We say the statement is ratified when it received the necessary votes.

 The FBA adapts the voting to open membership.